speedment/speedment-doc/pages/enterprise_spring.md

 ### Listing Entities

-When the `REST Enable LIST` is enabled for a table, its contents can be retrieved through a GET request.
+When the `REST Enable LIST` option is enabled for a table, its contents can be retrieved through a GET request.
 For example, elements from the "film" table can be retrieved like this:

  ```
  curl localhost:8080/sakila/film